 - Items duplicate at differing rates.
-In general, greater rarity means slower duplication.
+In general, item with higher hack rates duplicate more frequently.
 This means that the ideal item count to keep in your capsule would depend on the average hack rate of the items in it.
-For a capsule full of very rare items you can probably leave two slots open, whereas for common items you may want to leave as many as five slots.
 The exact duplication rates have changed over time, and we do not have current estimates for them.
 Very rare items do not duplicate at all.

 - Duplication is random.
 It’s entirely possible to get no new items one day and several the next.

 - The more of one item you put in a capsule, the more likely it becomes that it will be selected for duplication.